newbyte-solutions/ABF-Home/README.md

 ## License

-This project is owned by Helland Ungdomsskole, in addtition to Newbyte Solutions EB.
+This project is owned by Helland Ungdomsskole, in addition to Newbyte Solutions EB.
 The code is only to be used by the school, and is not to be used for any other purpose.
 The code is not to be distributed or shared with any other parties.
 The code is not to be used for any commercial purposes.

 ## Contact